 4. The family must abide by the Lease.
 The Lease is between the family and the landlord; DHA is not a party to the Lease.
 If the landlord wishes to evict the family for lease violations, DHA cannot get involved.
 Repeated and serious Lease violations are grounds for termination from the HCV Program.

 5. The family must provide DHA with information concerning their income and household composition during their annual recertification process.
 If the family has a change in their income and/or family composition, the family must report this change, in writing, to DHA within 10 days from the change.

 6. The family (an adult member of the household) must be present at each annual inspection.

 7. The family must never enter into any side agreements with the landlord.
-The family is only required to pay the amount of rent the Section 8 calculates.
+The family is only required to pay the amount of rent the HCV calculates.

 IMPORTANT NOTE: In accordance with §982.306(d), the PHA must not approve a unit if the owner is the parent, child, grandparent, grandchild, sister, or brother of any member of the family, unless the PHA determines that approving the unit would provide reasonable accommodation for a family member who is a person with disabilities.